What is Hypnosis?

 Want to learn and experience more about Hypnosis?

-You can take a class at APOSITIVA in Portland, Oregon.
-Our classes are recognized and accepted by National Guild of Hypnotist (NGH), OHA for Certification in Hypnosis, as well as many states and national organizations.
+Apositiva Institute offers training courses for those wishing to become a practitioner.
+Our classes are recognized and accepted by National Guild of Hypnotist (NGH), Oregon Health Administration (OHA ) for certification in hypnosis, as well as many states and national organizations.
 The Mastery Class takes you through the requirements to be a Certified Clinical Hypnotherapist or Hypnotist (C.Ht.)

-Cat Wilson, BA, M.NLP, C.HI.
+Catherine (Cat) Wilson, BA, M.NLP, C.HI.
 In 1970, Cat first learned hypnosis from her father, and later went for certification and became a clinical hypnotherapist.
-She has been President of the National Guild of Hypnotherapists in the Portland, Oregon area since 2007.
+She was the President of the National Guild of Hypnotherapists in the Portland, Oregon area from 2007 to 2012.
 She learned NLP in 1992 and has trained hypnotherapy students with Rich since 2001.
 From 1970’s to 1980’s, Cat studied business, art, and law, and then went back to school again, graduating with a degree in Communications, Training and Development.
 Cat is a master of communication, and you will sense how deeply she listens with her heart and soul.
 Be ready when she asks you this question: “What is the very best scenario for you now?”

 Hypnotherapy /NLP Classes